davegoopot/asda_groceries_helper/README.md

 | Shortcut Key | Action |
 | :-----------: | :------: |
 | CTRL-Y        | Focus the window on the search box
+| CTRL-SHIFT-U  | Search for whatever is currently in the clipboard